Locomotor Training Program at Shepherd Center

 What is Body-Weight-Supported Locomotor Training?

 Body-weight-supported locomotor training uses specialized body-weight-supported treadmill systems.
-In locomotor training sessions, the participant is suspended in a harness over a treadmill while either a specially trained team or the robotic system moves the participant’s legs to simulate walking.
-As the individual regains function, they progress from the treadmill to walking over ground.
-Locomotor training stems from recent advances in scientific understanding about neural plasticity (the ability of neurons in the nervous system to develop new connections and “learn” new functions) and the role that the spinal cord plays in controlling stepping and standing.
+Locomotor training suspends the participant in a harness over a treadmill while either a specially trained team or the robotic system moves the participant’s legs to simulate walking.
+Designed to help individuals regain function, this training progresses from the treadmill to walking over ground.
+Locomotor training stems from recent advances in scientific understanding about neural plasticity.
+Neural plasticity is the ability of neurons in the nervous system to develop new connections and “learn” new functions.
+Recent studies show the role that the spinal cord plays in controlling stepping and standing.
 Locomotor training may work to “awaken” dormant neural pathways by repetitively stimulating the muscles and nerves in the lower body.

-Research shows that locomotor training, through the use of body-weight-supported treadmill training, improves over-ground walking in individuals who have movement in their legs.
+Research shows that locomotor training using body-weight-supported treadmill training improves over-ground walking in individuals who have movement in their legs.
 To date, research has not shown this therapy to improve walking in patients who do not yet have movement in their legs.

 What are Neuroprostheses?

-Neuroprostheses are devices that deliver functional electrical stimulation (FES) to help move the legs, which would not be functional without such a device.
-Neuroprostheses use electrodes placed over the legs and consist of a control box and a cable connected to a walking device.
+Neuroprostheses deliver functional electrical stimulation (FES) to help move the legs.
+Functional leg movement is not possible without this device.
+Neuroprostheses use electrodes placed over the that connect to a control box and a cable connected to a walking device.
 The box houses the command switch(es) for step functionality.
-The most widely used FES devices also have been designed to address foot drop to improve over-ground walking.
+The most widely used FES devices also address foot drop to improve over-ground walking.
 Research shows promising results in all outcome measures of walking, including functional mobility, speed, spatiotemporal parameters and the physiological cost of walking.